hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

     -	Usability was often treated superficially by making the interface attractive but not improving workflows;
     -	Understanding of personas in testing was sometimes superficial – there was not an understanding of the range and type of people doing testing.

 **Finding out who is testing software:** To better understand the potential in tester persona development, we asked "Who is testing?" in a further detailed survey which provided evidence of the heterogenous nature of the testing community, and the wide range of people’s characteristics, contexts, approaches, and requirements.
 The data indicated that the people designing tools may benefit from a framework to help them better understand testers and the contexts for testing.
-A paper "Breaking Tester Stereotypes: who is testing and why it matters" was presented in July 2024 at the BCS HCI 2024 conference and has been published by them, and a journal paper "The Software Testing Community and IT Stereotypes: a study with industry professionals" is in preparation.
+A paper "Breaking Tester Stereotypes: who is testing and why it matters" was presented in July 2024 at the BCS HCI 2024 conference and has been published by them, and a journal paper "The Software Testing Community and IT Stereotypes: a study with industry professionals" is published in IWC journal 2025.
 There is a [summary on a blog](https://isabelevansconsultancy.wordpress.com/2024/07/26/research-report-breaking-tester-stereotypes-who-is-testing-and-why-it-matters/) and [preprints on this repository](preprints.md).

 **Encapsulating findings in a usable summary:** Based on the data analysed so far, we are working on building a set of heuristics for tool designers to use when designing test tools.
 Iterating through a series of reviews of versions of the heuristics both with UX experts and practitioners, and with test experts and practitioners.
 The draft heuristics are [listed on this repository](README.md), with their explanations and suggested activities.

 **Shaping the Heuristics:** First, we needed to understand how heuristics should be developed and what they look like.
 Should they be like Nielsen's Ten Heuristics?
 Like Bach and Bolton's FEW HICCUPS?
 Something different?
 We looked at many examples to see how heuristics are displayed and discovered that they have different levels of directedness and also that they are displayed in different formats.
-Working with UX practitioners and experts, we trialed and refined various styles for the heuristics and choose a format - the short questoin with explanation - used in this repository.
-(Paper "Communicating Heuristics" is in draft)
+Working with UX practitioners and experts, we trialed and refined various styles for the heuristics and chose a format - the short question with explanation - used in this repository.
 Based on that format, we then set out to design a set of heuristic questions, grounded in the research data collected earlier.

 **Evaluating the Heuristics - expert reviews:** We have taken versions of the heuristics to test experts and practitioners to understand if the content of the heuristics indicate anything useful about the people who will use the test tools.
 That includes asking someone who had built a tool whether the heuristics would have changed their thinking when designing/building the tool, and a review with an accessibility expert.
 We updated the heuristics based on the review comments, in an iterative process.

-**Evaluating the Heuristics - case studies:** We are in the middle of the iterative build-review-refining of the heuristic set content through industry case studies to evaluate the heuristics in use.
+**Evaluating the Heuristics - case studies:** We undertook an iterative build-review-refining of the heuristic set content through industry case studies to evaluate the heuristics in use.
-Once the case studies have completed, we will refine the heuristics based on comments and observations of them in use, and publish.
+The case study results were used to refine the heuristics based on comments and observations of them in use.
 This GitHub repository is here to support the case studies and capture the heuristics and supporting information.